-The Cork Folk Festival 29th sept-2nd October is an annual music event that takes place in Ireland’s southern capitol, Cork.
-The 37 year old festival is emerging as one of the most important folk & traditional music events in Ireland and has a growing reputation in Europe.
+The Cork Folk Festival 28th sept-1st October is an annual music event that takes place in Ireland’s southern capitol, Cork.
+The 38 year old festival is emerging as one of the most important folk & traditional music events in Ireland and has a growing reputation in Europe.
 Performances take place in concert halls, music venues, in 30 bars and on the Streets.
 It features concerts with international, cutting edge and established artists plus lectures, workshops, children’s events, and traditional set dancing.
-The event has a strong focus on local Cork City, Sliabh Luachra and Cuil Aodha music and song so prepare for plenty of polkas, slides and harrier ballads.
+The event has a strong focus on local Cork City, Sliabh Luachra and Irish Traditional and folk musicians and singers, so prepare for plenty of polkas, slides and harrier ballads.

 Our Top Five Picks…

-The packed festival also includes trad singer Barry Gleeson, Ron Kavana, Sean O Se, Warwick Folk Festival, Cork Singers’ & Pipers Clubs, Lee Delta Blues Club, Seamus Creagh Tribute Concert and Stíleanna- Concerts in Fiddle, Pipes, Flute, Accordion/Concerting & Song.
-This year we will be back in the city hall for a Céilí Mór with the Allow Céilí Band.
+The packed festival also includes Warwick Folk Festival, Cork Singers’ & Pipers Clubs, Lee Delta Blues Club, Seamus Creagh Tribute Concert and Stíleanna- Concerts in Fiddle, Pipes, Flute, Accordion/Concerting & Song.
+This year we will be back in the city hall for a Céilí Mór with the Arundo.

 So if you’re a fan of folk music Cork is the place to be this autumn.